-8.4.17 Watercourse crossings on the site will provide a means of hydraulic conveyance across the proposed access track following standard design guidance.
+8.4.21 Watercourse crossings on the site will provide a means of hydraulic conveyance across the proposed access track following standard design guidance.
 After instalment as described in the construction phase assessment, and the establishment of flows across the site it is not expected that there will be any significant impact on receiving areas.

-8.5.1 Were mitigation not implemented, it has been identified that there is the potential for a major adverse and significant effect as a result of potential sedimentation and a major adverse and significant effects as a result of chemical pollution.
-Design principles outlined in the Construction Environmental Management Plan (CEMP) and the wind farm's Construction Site Licence, Pollution Prevention Plan (CSL PPP) will be implemented by the contractor in accordance with the relevant best practice guidance on pollution prevention and mitigation, namely SEPA's Guidance for Pollution Prevention9.
+- 8.5.1 Were the mitigation set out below not to be implemented, it has been identified that there is the potential for a moderate adverse and significant effect as a result of potential sedimentation and a moderate adverse and significant effects as a result of chemical pollution. - 8.5.2 However, design principles outlined in the Construction Environmental Management Plan (CEMP) and the wind farm's Construction Site Licence, Pollution Prevention Plan (CSL, PPP) will be implemented by the contractor in accordance with the relevant best practice guidance on pollution prevention and mitigation, namely SEPA's Guidance for Pollution Prevention.
 Mitigation detailed below draws on best practice as outlined in the CEMP and CSL PPP being prepared for the consented Viking Energy Wind Farm and incorporates specific best guidance practice.
 Key mitigation measures to be put in place are summarised below.